eddt123/Intan_RHX_TCP_Stim/README.md

     set a-001.numberofstimpulses 3
     set a-001.pulsetrainperiodmicroseconds 10000
     set a-001.stimenabled true

+# Scripts
+Choose the one you want to run for different stimulation paradigms.

 ## Iterate.py
 This script connects to the Intan RHX Command Server via TCP/IP to configure and trigger stimulation parameters on amplifier channels (a-000 to a-031, or a customizable range).